-□ To date, installed emergent vegetation on the south shore is establishing and spreading in areas.
+□ To date, installed emergent vegetation on the south shore is establishing, increasing in density and continuing to spread in some areas.
 Achievement of Objective 2.3 will continue to be monitored during future site visits.
 A determination of completion will be made once the newly establishing emergent communities appear to be stable.